FAQs

 How far is the GEO in London Centre from, well…everything?

-The Holborn Public Library is around the corner from us, as are many sandwich eateries (ideal to grab a quick lunch), and a very reasonable and well-equipped gym.
-We are also a few minutes’ walk away from the British Museum, British Library and Covent Garden.
+The GEO Centre is in central London, zone 1, in the borough of Camden.
+We are a few minutes’ walk away from the British Museum, British Library and Covent Garden.
+The Holborn Public Library is around the corner from us, as are many eateries (ideal to grab a quick lunch), and a very reasonable and well-equipped gym.
 We are on the route of many buses that will take you to Angel, Oxford Street, Piccadilly Circus and the South Bank/Waterloo in minutes.
 Holborn, Chancery Lane and Russell Square Tube stations are close by and you can also walk to King’s Cross or Euston Station.
 See here for exact location.

 Do I need to bring a suit or formal clothes with me?

 Not really.
 Jeans and a shirt, even a T-shirt, are perfectly acceptable in London theatres and even at the opera.
-However, if you are planning to do an internship during your stay, you may want to bring a suit or more formal wear.
+However, if you have opted to do an internship during the programme, you may want to bring more formal clothing, depending on your placement.
 Just be mindful that in general Londoners do dress more smartly than people from the USA.
 Students often describe the style as ‘put together’ as you see fewer people in loungewear or super revealing clothing.

-Should I bring my laptop computer to London with me?
+Should I bring my laptop to London with me?

 In short: yes.
 We have wireless internet at the London Centre so you can use your laptop to research papers or book your next flight to Barcelona!
 We also have a few desktops but having your laptop with you will allow for more freedom.
 Please note that GEO is not liable for your personal belongings so carry your laptop responsibly, e.g. do not use it on public transport in full view of other passengers and don’t leave it on the train!